EMD G22 Series: G22U

 The G22U appeared alongside its wide gauge counterpart in 1969.
 To separate itself from its predecessor G12 as well as the G22W, the G22U was identified by a U suffix to indicate that this model was supplied with traction motors adjustable to any rail gauge Universally (Metre Gauge up to Irish Gauge).

 The G22U model found success among several buyers and were also built in different countries to suit the customers needs.
 The Yugoslav locomotives were equipped with a steam generator located in the high short hood.
 Both the Yugoslav Railways and Taiwan Railroad Administration purchased their G22Us with a unique A-1-A running gear configuration.
 This did not alter the models designation as the centre axles were not powered nor were A-1-A trucks widely produced at the time.

 This locomotive found itself to be very successful in the metre gauge lines of Brazil, as most lines did not permit the use of six-axle locomotives around tight curves.

 Production spanned from 1969 to 1974.

 G22W-AC

 The G22W-AC first appeared in 1980.
-Compared to the base model G22, the G22W-AC added an AC suffix to indicate the use of EMD AR6 alternator generating Alternating Current, improving reliability compared to the previous DC generator.
+Compared to the base model G22, the G22W-AC added an AC suffix to indicate the use of an AC alternator generating Alternating Current, improving reliability compared to the previous DC generator.
 Output from the alternator was then rectified back to Direct Current for the traction motors.
 The G22W-AC came equipped with 4x EMD D77 traction motors, which were designed for Wide gauged rails (Standard Gauge up to Irish Gauge).

 Production spanned from 1980 to 1991.